 - To butter mixture, add half of the dry ingredients.
 Then, half of the milk.
 Repeat.

-- Grease cupcake liners with baking spray, divide cupcake batter among liners and bake.
+- Spray cupcake liners with baking spray, divide cupcake batter among liners and bake.

 - Let cool completely before icing and adding coconut and Easter candy.